grain-lang/grain-lang.org/astro/src/content/docs/intro/01-intro.md

 ## The WebAssembly Bits

 One of the most exciting things about Grain is that it compiles to WebAssembly.
 As such, Grain can run in the browser, on your computer, on a server, and potentially elsewhere.
 This guide will largely focus on the browser and terminal.

+## Getting additional help

+If something isn't making sense or you have more questions, reach out in the `#support` channel on the [Grain Discord server](https://discord.com/invite/grain-lang).
+There are a bunch of friendly folks happy to help out!